Gay Testgaytest.love

 When taking our Gay Test or exploring your orientation in general, it's helpful to understand that sexual orientation encompasses three distinct dimensions of attraction:

-Romantic Attraction
+• Romantic Attraction in Gay Test

 The desire for romantic relationships and emotional intimacy with specific genders.
 Some people taking our Gay Test may discover they experience romantic attraction differently than sexual attraction.

-Sexual Attraction
+• Sexual Attraction Assessment

 Physical desire and sexual interest toward particular genders.
 This is often what people think of first when taking an "Am I Gay" quiz, but it's just one component of orientation.